jameskimmel/deSEC_DynDNS/README.md

 ```bash
 nano deSEC_DynDNS.sh
 ```
-### Update logic of deSEC
+### Update logic of deSEC_DynDNS
 By default this script behaves like the deSEC Update URL.
-If there is an IPv4 or IPv6 detected, it will create A and/or AAAA record(s).
+If there is an IPv4 or IPv6 detected, it will corresponding A and/or AAAA record(s).
-On the other hand, if IPv4 or IPv6 isn't detected, it will remove the corresponding records!
+On the other hand, if only a IPv4 or IPv6 is detected, it will create that and remove the other record you might have created manually in the WebGUI.
-Yes, even records you manually created on the webGUI will be removed!
 Resoning for that behavior is that if you host looses an IP, you probably also want to delete the record.
 This could potentially help you even noticing that there is a problem.
 If you don't like that behavior, you can use the preserve option.
 That way, it will leave the IPv4 or IPv6 untouched.